yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/prepare-cloud-environment.md

     weight: 669
 ---

-A dedicated host or virtual machine (VM) is needed to run YugaWare.
+A dedicated host or virtual machine (VM) is required to run the Yugabyte Platform server.
 For more details, see [this faq](../../../faq/enterprise-edition/#what-are-the-os-requirements-and-permissions-to-run-yugaware-the-yugabyte-admin-console).
-This page highlights the basic setup needed in order to install YugaWare.
+This page highlights the basic setup needed in order to install Yugabyte Platform.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>